Customer Service What? The best "Customer Service blog"!

 It's not Just Customer Service

 The old year is passing and with it one of the most maddening weeks of the year for most retail businesses regardless of the country.
-For B2B businesses it’s a week of slow downs key people on vacation and year in quotas hanging in jeopardy.
-The auditors, business owners, and accountants are cranking it up trying to get a head start on closing out the month and year and books, and on top of that a barrage of bargain hunting customers are trying the patience of the most forgiving of customer reps and clerks.
+For B2B businesses it’s a week of slow downs, key people on vacation and year end quotas hanging in jeopardy.
+The auditors, business owners, and accountants are cranking it up trying to get a head start on closing out the month and year end books, and on top of that a barrage of bargain hunting customers are trying the patience of the most forgiving of customer reps and clerks.

-It is in the creating and maintaining of the customers experience both direct and indirect with the business or company that in the end wins the day.
-Not just in the purchasing process but in all aspects of any given business process that impact on the customer.
+It is in the creating and maintaining of the customers experience, both direct and indirect, that will bring success to any business or company.
+Not in any given process, but in all aspects of any given business that create some defining impact on the customer.
 So, in the New Year to come, let’s move beyond the realm of customer service.
 Let us move into the creating and management of the customer experience.
-It is here that loyalty develops and the true return on and business or company capital is made.
+It is here that loyalty develops and the true return on any business or companies capital is made.

 As always we invite your comments.